 These accessories which have anti-vibration lining act as a dampening solution by aiming to suppress the noises which originate from within the structure of the ductwork.

 - Acoustic insulation

-As well as being responsible for acting as thermal insulation, condensation growth protection, duct insulation also acts as an acoustic insulator.
+As well as being responsible for acting as thermal insulation, and condensation growth protection, duct insulation also acts as an acoustic insulator.

-The inclusion of this insulation within the ductwork results in the reduction of noise which originates from within the structure of the ductwork, preventing it from breaking out and being transmitted through the duct and into the building or room.
+The inclusion of this insulation within the ductwork results in the reduction of noise that originates from within the structure of the ductwork, preventing it from breaking out and being transmitted through the duct and into the building or room.

 - Plenum boxes with insulation lining